 • Needs electricity

-This 1500ml motorhome dehumidifier from Pro Breeze is an electric option, running on 40 watts.
-This means you’ll need to make sure you have access to power if you’re thinking of buying it.
+This motorhome dehumidifier from Pro Breeze is an electric option so you’ll need to make sure you have access to power if you’re thinking of buying it.

-However, we think it is an effective electrical option to consider and we like how it’s capable of absorbing as much as 500ml of moisture each day.
+However, we think it is an effective dehumidifier to consider and we like how it’s capable of absorbing as much as 500ml of moisture each day.
 It comes with a 1500ml tank, and once it has filled up, you’ll know it’s time to empty it as the product will turn off.
+The LED light it comes with will then light up, letting you know that it needs emptying.

-Thanks to its weight of 1.85kg, it should be relatively easy to manoeuvre.
-We also like that it will run in the background, with its thermo-electric Peltifer technology ensuring it operates quietly and shouldn’t distract you too much from what you’re doing if you’re using it while in your ‘van.
+Thanks to its weight of 1.85kg, we like how it should be relatively easy to manoeuvre.
+We also like that it will run in the background, with its thermo-electric Peltier technology ensuring it operates quietly and shouldn’t distract you too much from what you’re doing if you’re using it while in your motorhome.

 UniBond Aero 360 Moisture Absorber